yinfangrtz/yinfangrtz/README.md

    Project 1: Language Style Analysis across Subreddits
    Project 2: N-gram Algorithm for Sentence and Word Generation

-3. [Quantitative Data Analysis-Project-1]
+3. [Quantitative Data Analysis between the Raw NASA Task Load Index and the System Usability Scale]
-   Project 1:
    https://github.com/yinfangrtz/Quantitative-Data-Analysis-Project-1
-   An analysis of the relationship between the Raw NASA Task Load Index and the System Usability Scale Project 2:
+   An analysis of the relationship between the Raw NASA Task Load Index and the System Usability Scale

-5. [Quantitative-Data-Analysis-Project-2]
+5. [Quantitative Data Analysis between the effect of visual interruptions and the effect of audio interruptions]
    https://github.com/yinfangrtz/Quantitative-Data-Analysis-Project-2
    An analysis of the difference between the effect of visual interruptions and the effect of audio interruptions on participant's Tetris gameplay performance

 6. [Machine Learning-Based Pattern Discovery in Bible]
    https://github.com/yinfangrtz/AI-Powered-Data-Pattern-Discovery